CONMEBOL: History

-In 1916, the first edition of the "Campeonato Sudamericano de Fútbol" (South-American Football Championship), later known as the "Copa América", was contested in Argentina to commemorate the centenary of the Argentine Declaration of Independence.
-The four participating associations of that tournament gathered in Buenos Aires in order to officially create a governing body to facilitate the organization of the tournament.
-Thus, CONMEBOL was founded on 9 July 1916 under the initiative of Uruguayan Héctor Rivadavia Gómez, but approved by the football associations of Argentina, Brazil, Chile and Uruguay.
-The first Constitutional Congress on 15 December of that same year, which took place in Montevideo, ratified the decision.
+In 1916, the first edition of the "Campeonato Sudamericano de Fútbol" (South-American Football Championship), later known as the "Copa América", was held in Argentina to commemorate the 100th anniversary of the Argentine Declaration of Independence.
+The four participating football associations—Argentina, Brazil, Chile and Uruguay—met in Buenos Aires to create a governing body for the tournament.
+CONMEBOL was founded on 9 July 1916.
+Its creation was ratified on 15 December of the same year, at the first Constitutional Congress in Montevideo.
+Over the years, six additional South American football associations joined CONMEBOL, the last of which was Venezuela in 1952.